 Above described analyses were performed for a VVER-440 reactor at UJV Rez.
 The results proved that even for the worst case (fall of SFP cover with weight 6900 kg, speed 20 m/s) only a very limited number of fuel rods (26 = 14 in the central fuel assembly + 2 in each of the 6 neighbouring assemblies) would be damaged directly.
 However, the fall of the SFP cover causes compression of the fuel rods together, so water cannot flow around the rods and the damaged rods heat up and melt.
-The melting process takes approximately 1 day and according to the analyses less than 1% of fuel is melted.
+The melting process takes approximately 1 day, but the process is very limited and according to the analyses, much less than 1% of fuel is melted.
 The associated release of fission products into environment was assessed as late low release.